A Dictionary of Single-Letter Variable Names

 f, g, h

-Used to indicate Functor and “Functor-like” types including Applicative, Alternative, and their contravariant versions Contravariant, Divisible, and Decidable.
+1. A Functor or “Functor-like” type, including Applicative, Alternative, and their contravariant versions Contravariant, Divisible, and Decidable.

 i, j